manu-mei-singh/halepono_2019_th/04_hale_pono_oct_17/readme.md

 2. Start a new file.
 3. Today's we'll work on the maze game and setting up purple mai'a emails
 4. https://drive.google.com/file/d/1OhM3zVaIF8rB5-koHleYLUyCM_HydOlP/view

-#### Student projects are  living in the student projects folder - they are explorations of movement in Scratch